steve12de/perl_apps/README.md

 MAC address read from the webmin server and lists the MAC addres, and parameters used to program the device.
 On error, a 'random' Error output file is written.

-The 6 Record types are written from a template as follows:
+The 6 Record types are written from a template as follows.
   Field      type                    example.

 0 Hostname   text[ A-Z,a-z,0-9 -_ ]  hostname_1.
 1 Status     text[ A-Z,a-z,0-9 _.]   ready..... locked.... configured.
 2 IPmode     value                   static>.